-The TIGHR Triennial in Swaledale, the culmination of the work of the UK Board’s work, will take place from Monday 8th October until Thursday 11th October 2018.
+The TIGHR Triennial in Swaledale, the culmination of the work of the UK Board’s work, will take place, mainly in Reeth (below), from Monday 8th October until Thursday 11th October 2018.

-The Triennial fee will only cover the classes and activities on offer to TIGHR members.
-There is plenty of accommodation, to suit all tastes and pockets, in and around Reeth, and with such a variety of accommodation available, we feel that the fairest approach is to allow you to find and pay for your own choice of place to stay.
-That way you can choose to arrive early and explore the area or stay a bit longer and join in the events on offer after the official end of the Triennial, or both: Reeth (below) and Swaledale offer more than just the Triennial, after all…
+The Triennial fee will cover the classes and activities on offer to TIGHR members.
+There is plenty of accommodation, to suit all tastes and pockets, in and around Reeth, and with such a variety available that we feel that the fairest approach is to allow you to find and pay for your own choice of place to stay.
+That way you can arrive early and explore the area or stay a bit longer and join in the events on offer after the official end of the Triennial, or both: Reeth (below) and Swaledale offer more than just the Triennial, after all…

 The following list of accommodation is far from exhaustive and we cannot accept any liability for bookings made.
-We cannot put our hands on our hearts and attest to the quality of everything that is on offer but we know you’ll love it, whatever you choose!
+Nor can we put our hands on our hearts and attest to the quality of everything that is on offer but we know you’ll love it, whatever you choose!

 In the heart of Reeth